Richie-Thakkar/MyBuddy-Mental-Health-Tracker/README.md

 The platform currently does not verify the authenticity of the psychiatrist data

 2. Data:
-   The data of the pyschiatrists is fake data generated using [Mockaroo](https://www.mockaroo.com/) to be legally compliant with The Information Technology Act,  2000 (IT Act) and Indian Contract Act, 1872
+   The data of the pyschiatrists is fake data generated using [Mockaroo](https://www.mockaroo.com/) to be legally compliant.